jdenen/mobilify/README.md

 # Mobilify
 [![Gem Version](https://badge.fury.io/rb/mobilify.png)](http://badge.fury.io/rb/mobilify)

-Mobilify allows you to create one page object and write one test for your web application at different sizes.
+Mobilify allows you to create one page object and write one test for your web application, but execute different methods as part of that test given the context.
 Just change context when initializing your object.

 ## Usage
 To Mobilify your page objects, ```include Mobilify``` in the page class.
-For each method requiring a mobile replacement, create an element definition with ```mobile_``` prepended to the original's name.
+For each method requiring a mobile replacement, create an element (or method) definition with your context prepended to the original's name (like `mobile_`).

 ```ruby
 # method